-- 1. HealthPathways has three relevant pages: - Influenza - Immunisation Influenza - Acute Respiratory Infections in Residential Aged Care Facilities - Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with patient care management: Immunisation page 154. - 3.
+- 1. HealthPathways has three relevant pages: - Influenza - Immunisation Influenza - Acute Respiratory Infections in Residential Aged Care Facilities - Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with preventative strategies: Immunisation - page 154. - 3.
 Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records. - 4.
-Brisbane South PHN has a target poster available to help your practice track improvement measures for influenza vaccinations for 65 year olds and over.
-If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email at support@bsphn.org.au.
+Brisbane South PHN have a target poster available to help your practice track improvement measures for influenza vaccinations for 65 year olds and over.
+If you would like a copy, please get in contact with the GPQI team on 07 3864 7540 or email our dedicated QI Coordinators at support@bsphn.org.au